-Chapter Two

-WHAT IS THE N.A.
-PROGRAM?
+Chapter Two WHAT IS THE NARCOTICS ANONYMOUS PROGRAM?

-N.A. is a non-profit fellowship or society of men and women for whom drugs had become a major problem.
-We are recovered addicts who meet regularly to help each other stay clean.
+N.A. is a non-profit Fellowship or society of men and women for whom drugs had become a major problem.
+We are recovering addicts who meet regularly to help each other stay clean.
 This is a program of complete abstinence from all drugs.
-There is only "one" requirement for membership, the honest desire to stop using.
+There is only ONE requirement for membership, the desire to stop using.
 There are no musts in N.A., but we suggest that you keep an open mind and give yourself a break.
-Our program is a set of principles, written so simply that we can follow them in our daily lives.
-The most important thing about them is that "They Work."
+Our program is a set of principles written so simply that we can follow them in our daily lives.
+The most important thing about them is that THEY WORK.

 There are no strings attached to N.A.
 We are not affiliated with any other organizations, we have no leaders, no initiation fees or dues, no pledges to sign, no promises to make to anyone.
-We are not connected with any political, religious, or law enforcement groups, and are under no surveillance at any time.
-Anyone may join us regardless of age, race, color, creed, religion or lack of religion.
+We are not connected with any political, religious or law enforcement groups, and are under no surveillance at any time.
+Anyone who has a desire to stop using may join us regardless of age, race, color, creed, sexual identity, political views, philosophy, religion or lack of religion.

 We are not interested in what or how much you used or who your connections were, what you have done in the past, how much or how little you have, but only in what you want to do about your problem and how we can help.
-The newcomer is the most important person at any meeting,

-(1995) (1995) because we can only keep what we have by giving it away.
-We have learned from our group experience that those who keep coming to our meetings regularly stay clean.
+The newcomer is the most important person at any meeting, because we can only keep what we have by giving it away.
+Our group experience shows that those who keep coming to our meetings regularly have a far better chance of recovery.
+We have learned from that same experience that those who apply the principles found in our Steps STAY CLEAN.

-Narcotics Anonymous is a Fellowship of men and women who are learning to live without drugs.
-We are a non-profit society, and have no dues or fees of any kind.
+Narcotics Anonymous is a fellowship of men and women who are learning to live without drugs.
+We are a non-profit society and have no dues or fees of any kind.
 Each of us has paid the price of membership.
 We have paid dearly with our pain for the right to recover.